 Storm & Lightning Guidelines

-The below information is a set of guidelines as set by Toronto District Workers Club and Toronto Country Club outlining the players responsibility during adverse and extreme weather, storm and lightning conditions.
+The below information is a set of guidelines as set by Toronto District Workers Club and Toronto Golf Club outlining the players responsibility during adverse and extreme weather, storm and lightning conditions.
 Decisions to close the course or prevent play will be at the discretion of the Golf Professional and Club Management.

 All players need to be consciously aware of the dangers of adverse and extreme weather, storm and lightning conditions while on the golf course.
 It is the players responsibility to make a conscious decision during these conditions to stop play, come off the course or seek sake shelter if caught in these weather conditions.
 It is then the players responsibility to advise the Pro-Shop and Golf Professionals of their suspension of end of play based on the decision.